-- Established nursing diagnoses and wrote out plan for treatment, implemented care and evaluated care.
+- Established nursing diagnoses and wrote out plans for treatment, implemented care, and evaluated carefully.

 - Provided efficient care to numerous specialty populations across the lifespan including cardiac arrest/resuscitation, airway management/support (CPAP/BiPAP, RSI, ventilator), stroke, trauma (gunshot wound, stabbing, penetrating chest wound) poison ingestion, drug overdose, septic shock, gastrointestinal emergencies (acute abdomen, perforated bowel) sexual assault and conscious sedation patients.

 - Effectively coordinated patient care while collaborating with physicians, ancillary staff, and patient families to promote open communication and ensure optimal outcomes.